Gall's Law

 So now we know where to focus our attention, and have seen from another angle why a rotation might be a sensible "channel" in which to encode our positional information, let's put it all together!

-Rotary Postional Encoding or RoPE was defined in the RoFormer paper (Jianlin Su designed it independently on his blog here and here).
+Rotary Postional Embedding or RoPE was defined in the RoFormer paper (Jianlin Su designed it independently on his blog here and here).
 While it may seem like voodoo if you skip to the end result, by thinking about Sinusoidal Encoding in the context of self attention (and more specifically dot products), we can see how it all comes together.

 Much like in Sinusoidal Encoding, we decompose our vectors ( or , instead of pre-projection ) into 2D pairs/chunks.
 Rather than encoding absolute position directly by adding a vector we drew from sinusoidal functions of slowly decreasing frequencies, we cut to the chase and encode relative position by multiplying each pair with the rotation matrix.